snarfed/beautifulsoup/doc/source/index.rst

 Common Problems
 ---------------

+If your script works on one computer but not another, it's probably because the two computers have different parser libraries available.
+For instance, you may have developed the script on a computer that has lxml installed, and then tried to run it on a computer that only has html5lib installed.
+See `Differences between parsers`_ for why this matters, and fix the problem by mentioning a specific parser library in the ``BeautifulSoup`` constructor.

+If you can't find a tag that you know is in the document (that is, ``find_all()`` returned ``[]`` or ``find()`` returned ``None``), you're probably using Python's built-in HTML parser, which sometimes skips tags it doesn't understand.
+Solution: :ref:`Install lxml or html5lib. <parser-installation>`

 ``ImportError: No module named HTMLParser`` - Caused by running the Python 2 version of Beautiful Soup under Python 3.